pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-03-whats-new-in-ecmascript-2020.md

 ---
 title: "What's new in ECMAScript 2020"
-description: "The final list of ECMAScript 2020 features is ready.
-Here's a quick summary with practical examples."
+description: "The list of new ECMAScript 2020 features is set in stone.
+Let’s have a look at what’s coming this year and a few practical examples."
 photo: 2020-04-03.jpg
-draft: true
 ---

-The list of new features of ECMAScript 2020 is set in stone.
+The list of new ECMAScript 2020 features is set in stone.
 Similarly, how I did it in [2016](https://pawelgrzybek.com/whats-new-in-ecmascript-2016-es7/), [2017](https://pawelgrzybek.com/whats-new-in-ecmascript-2017/), [2018](https://pawelgrzybek.com/whats-new-in-ecmascript-2018/) and [2019](https://pawelgrzybek.com/whats-new-in-ecmascript-2019/), let's have a look at what's coming this year and a few practical examples.

 - [String.prototype.matchAll by Jordan Harband](#stringprototypematchall-by-jordan-harband)
 - [import() by Domenic Denicola](#import-by-domenic-denicola)